bpvgoncalves/pbkdf2/README.md

 # pbkdf2

-Implementations of the PBKDF2 function defined in IETF RCF 8018.

 PBKDF2 takes a passphrase and a salt and returns a requested number, dkLen, of key bytes.
 It generates the key bytes by repeatedly calling an internal function, f, until it has concatenated together enough blocks to return the requested number of key bytes.
 The function f recursively calls a pseudorandom function a requested number of iterations to produce a block of bytes to add to the key.
 The pseudorandom function is usually (and by default) an HMAC based on a hash function, such as specified in FIPS-NIST-198.

 The PBKDF2 algorithm is described in detail in ITEF RCF 8018.